My Neighbor Totoro

-Every afternoon, when I meet our eight-and-almost-one-half year-old at the camp bus, I ask about her day.
+Every afternoon, when I met our then eight-half year-old at the camp bus, I’d ask about her day.

-Perfunctory answers escape her ecosystem.
+A pointless exercise.
+Perfunctory answers escaped her ecosystem.
 But not much more.
-This is, after all, a girl who tells us her favorite sport is “getting into bed.”
+This is, after all, a girl who used to say her favorite sport was “getting into bed.”

-So it was quite the surprise, last week, to see our daughter rush off the camp bus, mouth engaged, face flushed.
+So it was quite the surprise when the child rushed off the camp bus, mouth engaged, face flushed.
 They’d had a film at camp.
 The best she’d ever seen.
 Couldn’t wait to see it again.

 It was “My Neighbor Totoro,” a 1988 animated feature written and directed by Hayao Miyazaki.
 [To buy the DVD from Amazon, click here.]

 Know him?
 He may be best known for “Princess Mononoke,” the 1997 film that was the first animated feature to win Japan’s Best Picture of the Year.
 [To buy the DVD from Amazon, click here.]
 He then made “Spirited Away,” which was even more successful.
 [To buy the DVD from Amazon, click here.]
-And then, last year, he made Ponyo.
+And then he made “Ponyo.”
 [To buy the DVD from Amazon, click here.]

 Here’s the crazy thing.
-Our daughter has seen all of these movies.
-They leave her cold.
+Our daughter had seen all of these movies.
+They left her cold.
 Only “My Neighbor Totoro” gripped her and wouldn’t let go.

 And the trick of it is…..there’s no trick.